 Picking an IT Support partner for your Law Firm can be tricky.
-Given the reliance on IT and the corresponding risks combined with the fact that Hackers Are Targeting Law Firms, you can’t afford to ignore the importance of working with the right partner.
+Given the reliance on IT and the corresponding risks, combined with the fact that Hackers Are Targeting Law Firms, you simply can’t afford to ignore the importance of working with the right partner.

 The best way to avoid a misstep is to follow a systematic approach with your decision, one that helps you check all the boxes and look at this decision the right way.

-I’m guessing the picking a Managed Services Provider for your Law Firm has to be top on your list of stuff you hate doing – after all, you have client matters to attend to and a decision like this takes time and focus away from running your law firm.
+I’m guessing that picking a Managed Services Provider for your Law Firm has to be top on your list of stuff you hate doing – after all, you have client matters to attend to, and a decision like this takes time and focus away from running your law firm.

 Unfortunately, this is a decision that needs your attention – much like choosing an accounting firm or an outsourced HR provider – these are weighty decisions that you simply can’t ignore.